Loneliness and feeling invisible

 Lonely is not the same as alone

 This is the part people get wrong.
 Loneliness isn't a math problem you solve by adding people.
 Plenty of lonely people are surrounded.
 They have coworkers, classmates, family, a phone full of contacts, and still feel a gap that none of it fills.
 Loneliness is about connection, not proximity.
 It's the difference between being around people and feeling met by them.
 You can have a full calendar and an empty feeling, and both things can be true at once.
+It's the same reason you can feel lonely in a relationship, sharing a bed and a life with someone and still feeling unreached.

 The kind where no one really knows you